ibm-cloud-docs/vmwaresolutions/services/hcx_considerations.md

 * NSX Data Center SP Advanced
 * NSX Data Center SP Enterprise Plus

 For vCenter Server® with NSX-V instances (VMware Solutions V4.7 and earlier), HCX is supported for vSphere 6.7.
-HCX requires you to use one of the following licenses from {{site.data.keyword.cloud_notm}}:
+HCX requires you to use one the NSX Advanced or the NSX Enterprise license from {{site.data.keyword.cloud_notm}}.

-* NSX Advanced
-* NSX Enterprise

 For more information, see [Comparison chart for VMware NSX-T, NSX-V, and vSAN](/docs/vmwaresolutions?topic=vmwaresolutions-solution-appendix).

 {{site.data.content.para-promotion-services}}

 A VMware vCenter Server® instance with HCX is limited to three simultaneous connections from on-premises sites.
+{: restriction}

 ## Technical specifications for HCX
 {: #hcx_considerations-specs}